 Food preparation workers perform daily tasks such as cutting, slicing, and dicing ingredients that will be used by the chefs.
-Ex-military food service attendants have experience preparing large amounts of ingredients that serving the troops require.
+Ex-military chefs have experience preparing large amounts of ingredients that serving the troops require.

 A typical day for the food preparation worker involves slicing and dicing vegetables and fruits, cutting meats, and measuring liquids used in recipes.
 They retrieve, clean, and store pots, pans, slicers, grinders, and blenders.
-Food preparation workers do not need a high school diploma or prior work experience.
-Chances of getting hired are high for ex-military workers because they typically have extensive work experience in addition to a high school diploma.
+Although food preparation workers do not need a high school diploma or prior work experience, chances of getting hired are higher than average for ex-military workers because they typically have extensive work experience in addition to a high school diploma.

 Chefs and Head Cooks

 Chefs and head cooks supervise all food preparation and cooking tasks.
-The military food service specialist has experience in cooking recipes predetermined by the military in garrison and field operations.
+The military chef has experience in cooking recipes predetermined by the military in garrison and field operations.

 Cooks prepare entrees that are on the dining facility's menu.
-Military cooks have experience frying, baking, boiling, steaming, and sautéing food and maintaining cooking equipment in military dining facilities.
+Military chefs have experience frying, baking, boiling, steaming, and sautéing food, while maintaining cooking equipment, in military dining facilities.

-A cook's responsibilities may differ based on the establishment that they work for.
+A cook's responsibilities may differ based on the establishment where they work.
 There are five main types of civilian cooks: restaurant cooks, fast-food cooks, cafeteria/institution cooks, short-order cooks, and private household cooks.
 Although the restaurant and private household cooks often attend a culinary school, most cooks learn through on-the-job training.
-Ex-military cooks transition very well into the aforementioned civilian cook positions.
+Ex-military chefs transition very well into the aforementioned civilian cook positions.